 because for the past 20 plus years the Insurance Bureau of Canada has used its political clout to coerce Queens Park to allow the insurance industry to escape the discipline of the free market and to load its delivery costs onto the backs of the premium paying public; and

 because the insurance industry is not willing to submit itself to the discipline of the free market economy.
-In a free market economy, when you make yourself rich you enrich your community.
-But insurers make themselves rich by making everybody else, and especially including their policy holders poor.
+In a free-market economy, when you make yourself rich you enrich your community.
+But insurers make themselves rich by making everybody else, and especially including their policyholders poor.
 And they do so by escaping the discipline of the free market.

 Insurers don't want free markets or a fair system of justice they want dependable profits and their surest route is by controlling the government and our civil justice system.

 I suspect that CEOs and board members of these companies will call themselves champions of the free market system and strong believers of the virtue of pure unfettered capitalism and free markets.
 But the fact of the matter is they don't want to play by the rules of the free market.
 Not by a long shot.
-In a free market economy, the provider of a good or service is expected to internalize its costs and accordingly also internalize its profit.
+In a free-market economy, the provider of a good or service is expected to internalize its costs and accordingly also internalize its profit.
 But what each and every so-called reform of the automobile insurance compensation system in Ontario since 1990 has done has resulted in enhanced profitability for the insurance industry and a progressively inferior product for the motoring public of this province.
-And the insurance industry on each of these occasions has accomplished this by coercing Queens Park into passing legislation which progressively enables it to more fully internalize its profits by externalizing, or downloading, its costs. be it through the imposition of thresholds and deductibles on the tort side or the shrinkage of statutory accident benefits onto the shoulders of the injured they have consistently and progressively downloaded the costs of their operations upon the shoulders of the very persons the system is supposed to be set up to serve and protect.
+And the insurance industry on each of these occasions has accomplished this by coercing Queens Park into passing legislation that progressively enables it to more fully internalize its profits by externalizing or downloading, its costs. be it through the imposition of thresholds and deductibles on the tort side or the shrinkage of statutory accident benefits onto the shoulders of the injured they have consistently and progressively downloaded the costs of their operations upon the shoulders of the very persons the system is supposed to be set up to serve and protect.

 And FSCO is the industry's willing accomplice.